fustygerbil/sitelen-el/README.md

 # sitelen-el

-A way to enter sitelen pona (toki pona) glyphs in emacs, but not an ideal way.
+A way to enter sitelen pona (toki pona) glyphs in emacs.

 For now, the result is an input method that inputs sitelen pona unicode glyphs as you type ASCII characters.
 There are many improvements to be made.

+This allows you to toggle between writing your default language and sitelen pona, without futzing with fonts or modes.
+And your principal/configured fonts remain unchanged for all but the relevant glyphs.

 ## Setup